 - Large kitchen/family/breakfast room

 - Master suite with dressing room and shower room

-- Two further bedrooms and a bathroom
+- Three further bedrooms

 - South easterly facing gardens

 A quality four bed detached, built by renowned developer Bower Mapson in 2013.
 Cloakroom, two reception rooms, large kitchen/family/breakfast room, utility, master suite with dressing room and en suite, three further bedrooms, a second en suite, family bathroom, double garage and south easterly facing gardens.

 ENTRANCE PORCH Entrance door with sidescreen.
 Outside light.

 ENTRANCE HALL Window to side.
 Staircase to first floor.
 Understairs cupboard.

 CLOAKROOM 5′ 8" x 5′ 1" (1.73m x 1.55m) Obscure glazed window to front.
 Suite comprising of a low level WC and wash basin.
 Tiled flooring and splashbacks.